dacase/nmrtk/INSTALL.md

 through the instructions under corresponding packages.

 # Install GSL lib

+On Ubuntu, simply type "sudo apt-get install libgsl-dev".
+Similar commands probably work on other Linux distributions.

-The GSL lib can be downloaded from the
+Or, the GSL lib can be downloaded from the
 [webpage](https://www.gnu.org/software/gsl/).
 Although the tested versions
 are 2.6 and 1.14, other versions should work well.
 To install GSL, please
 follow the steps as listed below: